kiit-konnexions/landing-page-2.0/README.md

 ## Repository info

-This github repository contains all the necessary files to run the project KiiT-Sync.
-The project is a web application that allows students & teachers to access their daily timetable & academic information in one place.
+This github repository contains all the necessary files regarding konnexions landing page.
+This project serves the purpose of a landing page for the konnexions team.
 The project is built using Next JS, a modern javascript framework.
 The project is will be primarily hosted on Vercel, a cloud platform for static sites and serverless functions.
-The project is currently under development and is not yet ready for production.
+It will include necessary pages like Home, Team, Events, Contact & other pages as per the requirement.

 ## File structure